DryBy is salon just off Regent Street, that offers a range of luxury hair treatments and nail art experiences.

 • Home bookings would only be available to a certain area of residents, others must be directed to book in salon

-• Encourage the user to book by making it as smooth a process as possible while navigating many choices or options
+• Encourage the user to book by making it as smooth a process as possible while navigating many choices

 • Retain the users who do not fall into home booking to book in the salon